 Security for Servers in the Clouds

 Security for Servers in the Clouds means offering the industry standard of 256bit Secure Sockets Layer (SSL) for internet-based access to the subscribed services.
 IVR Tech also secures data on secure servers accessible only by authorized personnel.
-Hence, built-in multi-location redundancy and reliability to cover any risk for failure are imperative.
-In any case, all communication between the servers in the cloud and users’ machines should be secured using SSL/TLS connections.
+Hence,

 Third-Party CRM Access Security

-First of all, a live connection is established.
+First, a live connection is established.
 The CRM receives a web-service call while the customer’s information is captured.
 Moreover, the information is displayed during the call.
 Inbound calls contact a web-service call which will, therefore, be made to the CRM and the associated customer information is grabbed and shown to the CSR.
 When companies make outbound calls, phone numbers and CRM IDs can indeed be pre-stored in the Cloud.

 PCI DSS Compliance